A Hierarchical Sharded Blockchain Balancing Performance and Availability: PyloChain: The Protocol Design

 We now explain how PyloChain recovers a faulty full member.
 Within a zone, a traditional PBFT-like view change mechanism \cite{castro1999practical} is leveraged to replace the faulty full member with a new full member.
 This mechanism enables the correct migration of the local chain from the previous view to the new view within the zone.
 However, in a hierarchical blockchain, such a traditional view change alone is insufficient, as the main chain must also be considered.
-We describe the recovery from a cross-zone perspective as follows: First, the new full member joins the main chain network.
+We describe the recovery from the main chain perspective as in the Algorithm \ref{alg:recovery}: First, the newly elected full member $q'$ within zone $z$ joins the main chain network (L\ref{alg:recovery:assume}).
 For this, the new full member must obtain participation permission, which can be managed via a consensus-based membership change protocol \cite{dyno}.
-Next, the new full member catches up with the main chain by contacting honest members and downloading main blocks (i.e., DAG mempool and sub-DAGs).
-To avoid costly re-execution, the main states are downloaded as well.
+Next, the new full member catches up with the main chain by contacting honest members and downloading DAG mempool and sub-DAGs (L\ref{alg:recovery_state_catchup}).
+To avoid costly re-execution, the main states can be downloaded as well.
 For fault tolerance, a new full member first verifies state integrity by querying digests from $f_{F}+1$ members, and then downloads the actual large-volume data from only one member to verify it.

-Then, the new full member identifies the highest local block number whose availability has been ensured on the main chain.
-Next, the new full member identifies any pending local blocks that have been locally committed but not yet included in the DAG mempool.
-Finally, the new full member resumes the main chain protocol by starting to submit the pending local blocks to the DAG mempool.
-Simultaneously, the new full member resumes normal local chain operations by processing incoming client transactions.
-By applying this recovery procedure, PyloChain ensures robust fault tolerance and maintains system liveness, even in the presence of malicious full members.
+Then, the new full member identifies the highest local block number whose availability has been ensured on the main chain (L\ref{alg:recovery:highest_local_block}).
+Next, the new full member identifies any pending local blocks that have been locally committed but not yet included in the DAG mempool and resumes the main chain protocol by starting to submit the pending local blocks to the DAG mempool.
+Simultaneously, the new full member resumes normal local chain operations by processing incoming client transactions (L\ref{alg:recovery:propose_pending_blocks}).